 This was before people had stand mixers to do the heavy work too.
 Kneading all this dough by hand then letting it rise.
 Then forming the dough into loaves and baking.
 They probably baked 4 loaves at a time but I don’t remember.
 I wasn’t allowed in the kitchen to get in the way.

 I was allowed to get an occasional drink of water though, from the kitchen sink, the only water coming into the house.
 The cold and rich tasting well water came from under fertile, Illinois farmland soil.
 And the drinking glass was one tin cup shared by everyone used for drinking.
 No running water either.
 There was a pump affixed to the sink and water was pumped from the well.

-I always got to eat the stollen with fresh brewed coffee, loaded with milk and sugar.
+I always got to eat the stollen with freshly brewed coffee, loaded with milk and sugar.
 We always buttered the slices and dunked them into the hot coffee.
-My great-grandma Gealow would always say it was a waste of butter, since the loaves contain lots of butter anyway.
+My great-grandma Gealow would always say it was a waste of butter since the loaves contain lots of butter anyway.
 She was probably right but when you are 6 or 7 years old, what’s a little more butter.